npo-poms/pyapi/README.md

 # pyapi
-Python scripts to talk to the NPO api
+Python scripts to talk to the NPO api's.
+Currently classes are available for the frontend api (Media, Pages, Schedule, and Screens) and for the media backend api (MediaBackend).

 #How to install